 How to set up an Echo or Echo Dot

-After unboxing your Echo remove the plastic protection from the unit, then attach the power cable and plug the power brick into a wall socket.
+After unboxing your Echo remove the plastic protection, attach the power cable and plug the power supply into a mains socket.

 You'll see the LED circling on top and after a short while, Alexa will tell you to use the app to complete the setup.
-So if you haven’t already done so, install the Amazon Alexa app on your Android, iOS or Amazon tablet.
+So if you haven’t already done so, install the Amazon Alexa app on your Android phone, iPhone.
+You can also use the Alexa app on an Amazon tablet.

 Tap Add Device (3) and then on Amazon Echo (4).

-Tap on the correct model of Echo that you've bought and you should see it appear in the list on the 'Select your Amazon Echo' page.
-Choose the language you want it to use.
+Tap on the correct model of Echo that you've bought and you should then see something appear under AVAILABLE DEVICES on the 'Select your Amazon Echo' page.
+If prompted, choose the language you want it to use.

-However, assuming you do see the orange light, you can tap Continue and then pick the Wi-Fi network you'd like it to connect to.
+When you have the orange light, tap Continue and then pick the Wi-Fi network you'd like it to connect to.
 If prompted, enter the password for the network and after a short while you'll see a screen saying "Your Echo is online".

 Alexa should announce that she is ready to go.
 For some Echo models you'll see a final screen (above, far right) which offer help on connecting external speakers.